ray-project/ray/doc/source/rllib/rllib-new-api-stack.rst

 How to Use the New API Stack?
 -----------------------------

-:ref:`See here for our complete and comprehensive migration guide<new-api-stack-migration-guide>` describing in detail which steps you have to take and which changes you have to apply to your custom RLlib classes in order to migrate from the old- to the new stack.
+:ref:`See here for our complete and comprehensive migration guide <rllib-new-api-stack-migration-guide>` describing in detail which steps you have to take and which changes you have to apply to your custom RLlib classes in order to migrate from the old- to the new stack.